Criminal Defence Factsheets

 - labelling, an illegal substance.

-A charge of manufacturing drugs should be taken seriously.
+You should take a charge of manufacturing drugs seriously.
 The potential penalty can climb up to life in prison.

 O’Brien Criminal & Civil Solicitors can provide you with specialist advice in relation to drug manufacture as an accredited specialist criminal law firm.